rstatz/ble_gateway/README.md

 - `gatt_server_up` : this script starts up the server.
 DEV_NAME allows you to name the server whatever you like.
 - `gatt_client_up` : this script starts up the client to attach to the server.
 This script takes in a single argument of the MAC address of the server.

-All of the above scipts must be run from the root directory of this project.
+All of the above scripts must be run from the root directory of this project.
 For example, to start the Bluetooth service run:
 ```./bash/ble_startup```

 To start the GATT server: